ChenZhongPu/data-structure-swufe/book/src/fundamentals/alg.md

 ## Mathematical models
 D.E.
-Knuth postulated that, despite all of the complicating factors in understanding the running times of our programs, it is possible, in principle, to build a mathematical model to describe the running time of any program.
+Knuth postulated that, despite all the complicating factors in understanding the running times of our programs, it is possible, in principle, to build a mathematical model to describe the running time of any program.
 Knuth’s basic insight is simple: the total running time of a program is determined by two primary factors:

 - The cost of executing each statement
 - The frequency of execution of each statement